IgniteUI/igniteui-docfx/en/components/general/framework-and-features/ssr-rendering.md

 ### Angular Universal

-Most of the Angular applications run in a client's browser, but if you want to generate the full HTML for a page on the server, and avoid additional round-trips for data fetching - [Angular Universal](https://angular.io/guide/universal) come in handy.
+Most of the Angular applications run in a client's browser, but if you want to generate the full HTML for a page on the server, and avoid additional round-trips for data fetching - [Angular Universal](https://angular.io/guide/universal) comes in handy.
 It renders a client-side page to HTML on the server that is later bootstrapped on the client.
 Okay, but how it works?

 ### How it works?